DhivyaBharathi2923/todo-list/README.md

     Open index.html in your web browser.
     Add tasks using the input field.
     Edit tasks by clicking on them.
-    Mark tasks as completed by checking the checkbox.
     Delete tasks by clicking the delete button.

 Contributing